Aberdeen station (SkyTrain): Station name

-The station was originally planned to be called "Cambie station" by RAV Project Management (RAVCO), and the City of Richmond confirmed its preference for this name in July 2005.
-However, a naming study conducted by the Canada Line Project Management Ltd. (renamed from RAVCO) identified some concerns with that name, among them the potential for confusion since "Cambie" is used as a street name in both Richmond and Vancouver (where Canada Line runs under Cambie Street).
+The station was originally planned to be called Cambie station by RAV Project Management (RAVCO), and the City of Richmond confirmed its preference for this name in July 2005.
+However, a naming study conducted by RAVCO (which had subsequently been renamed the Canada Line Project Management) identified some concerns with that name, among them the potential for confusion since Cambie is used as a street name in both Richmond and Vancouver (where Canada Line runs under Cambie Street).

-The study suggested the following alternate names for the city's consideration: "International station", "Riverside station", "Golden Village station", "Golden Plaza station", "Asia Pacific station", and "Aberdeen station".
-The first two options were selected as the internal staff recommendation; on the other hand, "Aberdeen station" was not recommended by the naming study in order to avoid commercial naming, although the name could be justified on the grounds that "Aberdeen Village" is the name of the planning sub-area the station is located in.
+The study suggested the following alternate names for the city's consideration: International station, Riverside station, Golden Village station, Golden Plaza station, Asia Pacific station, and Aberdeen station.
+The first two options were selected as the internal staff recommendation, but Aberdeen station was not recommended by the naming study in order to avoid commercial naming, although the name could be justified on the grounds that Aberdeen Village is the name of the planning sub-area the station is located in.

-The City of Richmond's planning committee voted on April 4, 2006, in favour of renaming it "Aberdeen station", which it claimed "would be readily identifiable in the community and synonymous with economic and population growth."
+The City of Richmond's planning committee voted on April 4, 2006, in favour of using the name Aberdeen station, which it claimed "would be readily identifiable in the community and synonymous with economic and population growth".